 Reeling in the Wins 🎞

-To date, Jellysmack has helped our creator partners publish 13,000 Reels that have generated a whopping 4 billion total Reels plays.
-Out of the 13,000, an impressive 900 of those Reels have each generated over 1 million plays.
+To date, Jellysmack has helped our creator partners publish 17,000 Reels that have generated a whopping 6 billion total Reels plays.
+Over 900 of those Reels have each generated over 1 million plays.
 Moral of the story: Facebook users can’t get enough of the platform’s new short-form videos, and video creators need to take advantage.

 What types of Reels are performing best?
 Couples content, along with hilarious pranks, reactions, and suspenseful challenges lead the content categories on Facebook.
 Popular Jellysmack creator partner couples Mariah and Bill and Isaac & Andrea are among the top performers, with 400 million Reels plays and 220 million Reels plays to date respectively.
 King of hair reactions, Brad Mondo, is also seeing jaw-dropping results with Facebook’s new short video format, with 260 million Reels plays to date.
 In addition, wildlife creator Brian Barczyk, known for his nail-biting cobra encounters, has earned an impressive 160 million Reels plays to date on the platform.

 Many top creators are finding success with Facebook Reels, but it’s not by accident.
 Creating a 60-second video that captures the attention of millions takes time, strategy, and testing—and that’s what Jellysmack does best.
 So we asked our experts to share the secret sauce to creating and publishing a top-performing Reel, and here’s what they said:

 - Follow content trends: Just like on TikTok, trends matter on Reels, so don’t be afraid to experiment with something new for the chance to go viral.